Last Updated on September 6, 2023 by Tim Wells

 Think about it this way.
 Your Plex library contains every title you own.

 As your library grows, it quickly gets overwhelming if there’s no other method to organize it.
-Collections are a way to break down your library into smaller, more manageable chunks and arrange your media better.
+Collections can break down your library into smaller, more manageable chunks and better arrange your media.

 It’s similar to using a watchlist with your favorite streaming service.
-With so many movies and TV shows we want to watch or listen to, it can become too much effort to choose something to watch.
+With so many movies and TV shows we want to watch or listen to, choosing something to watch can become too much effort.

 It can also be hard to track what we’ve already watched and what we haven’t.

 Whether you want to organize by movie franchise or genre, using collections makes it easy to enjoy your content.